stakater/til/kubernetes/networking.md

 An A and AAAA record are actually primary DNS records.
 They associate a domain name with a specific IP address, so that when a user types in a web address, such as "www.rackspace.com" their browser knows where to go for the actual website.

 The difference between A and AAAA is this: A is IPv4 and AAAA is the current IPv6 record.
 Beyond that, there is no difference.
 Later on, IPv6 records will be changed to A6 records.

+## Networking Layers

+Network connectivity has two main networking layers:
+- the cluster network for node interaction, and
+- the software defined network (SDN) for pod interaction.